-In a food processor, add softened cauliflower florets, brown rice, flax egg (see notes), basil, oregano, garlic powder, onion powder, salt, and paprika.
+In a food processor, add softened cauliflower florets, brown rice, bread crumbs, flax egg (see notes), basil, oregano, garlic powder, onion powder, salt, and paprika.
 Pulse until well-combined.
 You may need to do this in batches to make sure all the ingredients get processed well.

 Roll even portions of the mixture between your hands into golf-ball sized balls (see photo).
 You should get about 16 balls -- or about 46g of the mixture per ball.

 Heat a thin layer of vegetable oil in a 10-inch frying pan on medium heat.* Add the balls in small batches, be sure not to crowd the pan and fry, turning frequently with a fork or spatula, until golden brown on all sides.

 Once a ball is golden brown, carefully place it on a plate lined with paper towels to soak up any excess oil.
 Serve warm.

 Preheat oven to 375°F (190°C) and line a baking sheet with parchment paper.
 Add vegan meatballs to the baking sheet and bake for 30 minutes or until the outside starts to brown lightly and form a crust.
 Serve warm.